 Take up your Cross

 1 After six days, Jesus took with him Peter, James, and John his brother, and brought them up to a high mountain by themselves.
-2 Jesus was changed before them.
+2 Jesus was transfigured before them.
 His face shone like the sun, and his garments became as white as the light.
-3 Moses and Elijah appeared to them talking with him.
+3 Moses and Elijah appeared to them, talking with him.

 For the Chief Musician.
 A Psalm by David.